jalevitt/EEG-LLAMAS/README.md

-# RTEEG-fMRI
+# EEG-LLAMAS
-A toolbox for real-time processing of EEG and EEG-fMRI data.

-The goal is to enable neurofeedback experiments using EEG-fMRI by removing BCG and Gradient artifacts in real time.
+EEG-LLAMAS (Low-Latency Artifact Mitigation Acquisition Software) is an open-source platform intended to enable neurofeedback experiments using EEG-fMRI by removing BCG and Gradient artifacts in real time.
 BCG artifacts are removed using a unique Kalman filter based algorithm.

-Can also be used for EEG outside of the scanner.
+Can also be used to collect EEG neurofeedback outside of the scanner.

 To begin, open RealtimeEEGUI_App.mlapp and press run, or type RealtimeEEGUI_App into your command window.
 Check all settings in the main